vicchi/wp-nokia-auth/readme.txt

 Settings and options include:

-1. Managing and maintaining your registered application ID, application token and application secret.
+1. Managing and maintaining your registered application ID and application token.
 1. Sample code incorporating your authentication tokens ready for copying and pasting into your code.
 1. A PHP helper class, `WPNokiaAuthHelper` to allow you to easily gain access to the code you need to authenticate with the Nokia Location APIs and incorporate this into the PHP and/or JavaScript code for your WordPress theme or plugin.